A big Thanks to our partners for supporting the 2024, 20-year celebration of the Recognizing Women Project!

 • Launch the (RWP) 2024/25 Fundraiser Campaign.

-• Begin 2024 development of new (RWP) work “Alchemist In The Garden”, inspired by discussions with fathers on raising their daughters.
+• Continue development of new (RWP) work “Alchemist In The Garden”, inspired by discussions with fathers on raising their daughters, and “A sound”, inspired by movement choral meditations.

 “In retrospect, the (RWP) has become a path to healing a kind of inner culture within myself.
-An inner healing that relates to the idea of restoring the feminine/masculine split within.
-In a way, holding this idea seems to germinate some sense of spiritual recovery “.
+An inner cultural healing that relates to the idea of restoring the feminine/masculine split within.
+Embodying this idea seems to germinate some sense of spiritual recovery from that split “.
 Nathan Trice

 Highlights: